paulveillard/cybersecurity-pki/README.md

 #### 3 - Should the certificate at some point be revoked, the CA adds it to its CRL.

+### PKI Components

+#### Public Key Infrastructure (PKI)
+> Security architecture where trust is conveyed through the signature of a trusted CA.

+Certificate Authority (CA)
+Entity issuing certificates and CRLs.

+Registration Authority (RA)
+Entity handling PKI enrolment.
+May be identical with the CA.

+Certificate
+Public key and ID bound by a CA signature.

+Certificate Signing Request (CSR)
+Request for certification.
+Contains public key and ID to be certified.

+Certificate Revocation List (CRL)
+List of revoked certificates.
+Issued by a CA at regular intervals.

+Certification Practice Statement (CPS)
+Document describing structure and processes of a CA.

 ## `Root Certificate Programs`